coderyilmaz/zeus-x-api/README.md

 # Zeus-X API

-This project is an API developed for the Zeus-X platform.
-The API facilitates the exchange of data, users balances and mail purchases.
+This project is an API developed in Node.js for the Zeus-X platform.
+The API facilitates the exchange of data, user balances, and mail purchases.

 ## Features